 How Anger Can Be Processed Inappropriately

-There are five ways – venting, the silent treatment, passive aggression (veiled barbs, sarcasm, nagging), suppression, and turning the anger inwards.
+There are five common ways in which most people deal with anger – venting, silent treatment, passive aggression (veiled barbs, sarcasm, nagging), suppression, and turning the anger inwards.
 Losing control and venting impulsively and thoughtlessly means you say or do things that are both hurtful to your partner and damaging to the relationship.

 Another harmful way of processing anger is suppression.
 This way the anger remains below the surface ready to explode at the slightest provocation.
 Suppressing anger over long periods could lead to indifference and emotional distance between partners.